 One Roof Chicago is a non-profit 501(c)(3) organization incorporated in the state of Illinois.

 Within 3-5 years the One Roof Chicago home will be breaking ground on a site in Bronzeville, in a process characterized at every stage by stakeholder inclusion, engagement, and investment.

 One Roof Chicago's development partner is Full Circle Communities, a non-profit affordable housing developer with a track record of building and managing properties for seniors and LGBTQ+ youth.
 FCC owns more than 800 units in three states, with another 250 approved or under construction.
 Together we are exploring project feasibility, including securing a site, a financing plan, and identifying the full development team.
 Our project architect is WJW Architects, P.C., specializing in affordable housing and long-term healthcare.

 We collaborated with youth powerhouse Ignite on a year-long youth-driven process to design our youth programming, and with H.O.M.E. and other community-based organizations to develop our senior programming model.
 We are currently on track to develop and launch a workforce training program, building up our community's capacity to provide culturally-responsive eldercare.

-We also have the support of SAGE’s National LGBT Elder Housing Initiative staff, who have provided extensive planning tools and introductions to financing entities.
+We have the support of SAGE’s National LGBT Elder Housing Initiative staff, who have provided extensive planning tools and introductions to financing entities.